Random Effects in Bayesian Models

 Observed: dv

-Let’s go over what is going on in the pk_cp model.
+Let’s go over what is going on in the model pk1.

 First, in the @param block we have new parameters C and ω.
 C is a correlation matrix, which we give LKJ priors already decomposed into Cholesky factors: LKJCholesky.
 This is useful for performance.
 Additionally, ω is a vector of standard deviations of our random effects, which we give a truncated MvNormal prior with zero mean, a diagonal covariance matrix, and a lower bound of 0 on the variables.
 The standard deviations of the MvNormal prior distribution before truncation is 0.4 (we square those because the elements of the diagonal covariance matrix are variances).